Accessory Buildings Policy

 (a) Accessory structures of any size:

-i.
-Shall be located behind the front setback line(s) as established in Exhibit C of the Restrictions, Article VI, (a).
-The Board of Directors may not waive the front or street side yard setback.
-Article I, (c).
+• The Board of Directors may not waive the front or street side yard setback.

 • Glass roof and walls for a greenhouse.